IvayloGugalov/Tiny_url/server/README.md

 ## 🗄️ Database

 The server uses SQLite with Drizzle ORM.
-The database file is automatically created at `dev.sqlite`.
+The database file is automatically created at `tiny_url.sqlite`.

 ### Schema